wsyeabsera/v5-mcp-server/docs/docs/intro.md

 2. **[Quick Start](/getting-started/quick-start)** - Run your first queries in 5 minutes
 3. **[Architecture Overview](/architecture/overview)** - Understand how it works
 4. **[API Reference](/api/overview)** - Explore all available tools

+## Advanced MCP Features

+Take your MCP server to the next level with these powerful features:

+1. **[Prompts](/mcp-features/prompts)** - Create reusable workflow templates for common tasks
+2. **[Resources](/mcp-features/resources)** - Expose readable data for efficient AI access
+3. **[Sampling](/mcp-features/sampling)** - Enable server-initiated AI analysis and generation

+These features transform your server from a simple data interface into an intelligent, proactive system.

 ## Need Help?